reactioncommerce/reaction-docs/developer/architecture/routing.md

 # Routing

-Reaction Router extends the routing functionality provided by [kadira:flow-router-ssr](https://github.com/kadirahq/flow-router/tree/ssr).
-The basics of FlowRouter are covered in the [FlowRouter documentation](https://github.com/kadirahq/flow-router), but you can most likely find everything you need to use Reaction Router on this page.
+Reaction Router extends the routing functionality provided by [React Router](https://github.com/ReactTraining/react-router).
+The basics of React Router are covered in the [React Router documentation](https://reacttraining.com/react-router/), but you can most likely find everything you need to use Reaction Router on this page.

 ## Usage